tinystruct/tinystruct.github.io/en/cli-applications.md

 tinystruct's CLI capabilities are powered by the same action mechanism used for web applications, making it easy to create both CLI tools and web interfaces with shared code.

+## Unified Design for CLI and Web

+Unlike many other frameworks that treat CLI as an afterthought, tinystruct treats CLI and Web as equal citizens.
+This means:
+- You can use the same `@Action` annotations for both modes.
+- Business logic is naturally shared without extra layers.
+- You can test your web actions via CLI easily.
+- It's perfect for AI-driven tasks and automation.

+## No main() Method Required

+One of the modern features of tinystruct is that it doesn't require a `main()` method in your application classes.
+Applications are started directly using the `bin/dispatcher` tool.
+This reduces boilerplate and focuses your code on the logic itself.

 ## Creating CLI Commands

 ### Basic Command